mingrammer/diagrams/CONTRIBUTING.md

 ## Testing changes to the website

-The [Docusaurus](https://docusaurus.io/)-based documentation website can be run by installing dependencies, then simply running `npm run start`
+The [Docusaurus](https://docusaurus.io/)-based documentation website can be run by installing dependencies, then simply running `npm run start`.

 ```bash
 cd website/